jesusmartinez-garcia/2020-01-21-colchester-workshop/program.md

 [Link to the HackMD for GAP Days Spring 2019](https://hackmd.io/9ctY1jNaTiOm2-eUUQOjlw)

+## Topics and projects

+The overarching theme of this GAP Days will be GAP's infrastructure for computing with permutation groups, such as orbit and stabiliser algorithms, base and strong generating sets, partition backtrack for stabiliser, normaliser, and canonical images, chief series, Sylow subgroups, Schur multipliers and cohomology, and recognition methods for permutation groups.
+If you have any queries or suggestions, then please do not hesitate to contact the organisers.

+1. __Overview of existing Permutation Group Code in GAP__

+2. __Partition backtrack methods in the GAP library__

+3. __Recognition methods for large base groups__

 ## Detailed schedule

 The complete schedule will be announced closer to the event.
 We will open with